kuabh2012/devopsdemotest/README.md

-this is my master branch
+this is my master branch of devops demo

 how are u guys